 Pea gravel consists of pea-sized rocks frequently used in landscape projects from garden walkways to patios to dog kennels.
 Pea gravel enhances a landscape with its soft, natural look, which is both good to walk on and easy to drive on.
 It's also used as a mulch in bare areas or under xeriscape-type plants.

 Homeowners with large projects can buy loose pea gravel in bulk, but most people buy pea gravel in bags sold by weight.
 After calculating the area of coverage, you need to do a little more math to determine the number of bags for your project.
-Price varies, ranging from $35 per cubic yard to over $50 per cubic yard.
+Price varies, ranging from $35 per cubic yard to $50 per cubic yard for plain pea gravel.
+Expect to pay more if you want colored pea gravel.

 A 50-pound bag of pea gravel equates to 1/2 cubic foot.
 To determine how many square feet of pea gravel you need, consider not only the width and length of the area you want to cover, but the depth at which the gravel should be spread.